Enver Hoxha: Early period in power (1944–1965)

-Hoxha declared himself a Marxist–Leninist and expressed strong admiration for the Soviet dictator Joseph Stalin.
-Between 1945 and 1950, the Albanian government adopted policies and actions intended to consolidate power, which included extrajudicial killings and executions that targeted and eliminated anti-communists.
-The Agrarian Reform Law passed in August 1945.
-It confiscated land without compensation from beys and large landowners, giving it to peasants.
+Hoxha declared himself a Marxist–Leninist and expressed strong admiration for the Soviet General-Secretary Joseph Stalin.
+Between 1945 and 1950, the Albanian government adopted policies and actions intended to consolidate power, which included extrajudicial killings and executions that targeted anti-communists.
+The Agrarian Reform Law passed in August 1945 confiscated land without compensation from beys and large landowners, giving it to peasants.
 Large landowners possessed 52% of all land before the law passed; this declined to 16% after the law's passage.
-An education policy began in September 1949, requiring citizens aged 20 to 40 to attend literacy classes.
-Illiteracy, which was 90–95% in rural areas in 1939 and an estimated 85% of the total population in 1946, fell to 30% by 1950, and was "virtually eliminated by the late 1980s".
+An educational policy began in September 1949, requiring citizens aged 20 to 40 to attend literacy classes.
+Literacy rates were 5-10% in rural areas in 1939, and an estimated 15% in the total population in 1946.
+They had increased to 70% by 1950 (eventually, they would become universal by the 1980s).

 Border disputes with Yugoslavia

 In 1948, a border conflict erupted between Albania and Yugoslavia.
 Enver Hoxha and the Albanian Military Intelligence services, the Sigurimi, played a significant role in promoting separatism in Kosovo and the idea of a "Greater Albania".